caethan/urw-sufficiency/README.md

 Many thanks to:
 * The original developers Sami Maaranen and Erkka Lehmus for creating URW and its modding system in the first place.
-* Many mod authors whose original work contributed to this mod:
+* Many mod authors whose original work inspired this mod's development:
 	* Rain for his Ironworking and Cloth mods which were used as the original base for the weaving and smithing sections
 		* Ironworking - http://z3.invisionfree.com/UrW_forum/index.php?showtopic=2147
 		* Cloth - http://z3.invisionfree.com/UrW_forum/index.php?showtopic=1839&st=0